BarryCarlyon/wp-zombaio/wp-zombaio/readme.txt

 1. The Settings Page in Full
 1. WP Widgets Page
 1. Logs Interface
+1. Page Edit

 == Changelog ==

+= 1.0.5 =
+* At the request of a user added the ability to unlock pages
+* You an unlock a page/post by editing it and set "Allow access to All" to Yes
+* Tested with 3.6 all seems good

 = 1.0.4 =
 * Tweaks to the Validate ZScript Code